kampersanda/constexpr_doublearray/README.md

 constexpr auto dict = constexpr_doublearray::make<capacity>(words);
 ```

-*Note:* The double array contains some vacant elements, and the actual number (i.e., the array capacity) is not known until it is constructed.
+*Note:* The double array can contain some vacant elements, and the actual number (i.e., the array capacity) is not known until it is constructed.
 To avoid dynamic sizing at compile time, `get_capacity` estimates the capacity from input words.
 So, depending on the estimate, the construction may fail.
 If this happens, please increase the value of `RESERVE_FACTOR`.
+However, the larger the value, the larger the memory consumption will be.

 If you know of a more elegant way to do this, could you please let me know?

 ### Simple search